antononcube/ConversationalAgents/Projects/PhoneDialingDialogsAgent/README.md

 The (current) implementation is with Wolfram Language (WL) / Mathematica using the functional parsers package
 \[[2](https://github.com/antononcube/MathematicaForPrediction/blob/master/FunctionalParsers.m),[3](https://mathematicaforprediction.wordpress.com/2014/02/13/natural-language-processing-with-functional-parsers/)\].

+This [movie](https://youtu.be/1sQgD9Kn0TQ) gives and overview from an end user perspective.

 ## General design

 The design of the Phone Conversational Agent (PhCA) is derived in a straightforward manner from